eweviwo/central/CONTRIBUTING.md

 ### Core Contributor
 Core contributors will consist of three teams.
 Teams are Engineering, Community and Content.
-- Engineering team will be cater for the project's technical infrastructure.
+- Engineering team will cater for the project's technical infrastructure.
 - Community team will cater for the overall community engagement effort.
 - Content team will cater for the content experience.